Hold your mouse over a number on the arrow to see an overview of each step.

 TC campus departments: pick up the DS-2019 at ISSS, review it, and mail it to the scholar.

 Coordinate campus departments: ISSS will FedEx the DS-2019(s) to your campus.
 Your department then mails the DS-2019(s) on to the scholar.

 *Scholars must have the original DS-2019 to apply for their visa and enter the U.S. They should not use a copy.* It is recommended to send the original DS-2019 via FedEx or another private carrier to help ensure timely delivery.

 The scholar receives the DS-2019 Form from the department, pays the SEVIS Fee and goes to the U.S. Consulate/Embassy in their home country to apply for the J-1 entry visa.

 NOTE: The length of time for the J-1 entry visa to be processed can vary greatly depending on what the current processing times are at the U.S. Consulate/Embassy where the scholar will apply.
 This can affect their arrival date and when they can begin their program at the UMN.
 The wait time can range anywhere between 1 week to 3 months or more.
 Scholars should contact the U.S. Consulate/Embassy where they will apply to inquire about current visa processing times.

 The scholar receives a J-1 entry visa in their passport and makes travel arrangements to enter the U.S.

 At the U.S. border, the scholar shows the customs officer:

-If the scholar will be paid by the U of MN, they should apply for a Social Security Number about 3 days after their ISSS Scholar Check-In.
+If the scholar will be paid by the U of MN, they should apply for a Social Security Number after their ISSS Scholar Check-In.
 After obtaining an SSN, or if the scholar already has an SSN from previous employment, they are required to present their visa documents to Central Payroll.